The Sisterhood of the Traveling Pants 2: Plot

-Carmen attends an actor workshop in Vermont, prompted by fellow Yale student and friend Julia.
+Carmen attends an actor workshop in Vermont, prompted by fellow Yale student Julia.
 During auditions for The Winter's Tale, Ian, an actor, encourages Carmen to try out.
-She ultimately wins the part of Perdita, causing Julia to become envious.
+She ultimately wins the lead, Perdita, causing Julia to become envious.
 Carmen grows more confident when her talent is seen by the director Bill and the other actors, including Ian, with whom she begins a flirtatious friendship.

-One night, Julia says she is going on a date with Ian, upsetting Carmen and causing her to falter in rehearsals.
+One night, Julia says she has a date with Ian, upsetting Carmen and causing her to falter in rehearsals.
 When her mother Christina goes into labor early, Carmen reconciles with Tibby and asks her to help.
-Ian comforts Carmen, revealing he only went out with Julia because she begged.
+Ian comforts Carmen, revealing he only had dinner with Julia because she begged.
+Carmen overhears Julia trying to undermine her to Bill, who refuses to replace her.

-Carmen overhears Julia tell Bill to replace her saying she doesn’t have what it takes, but he refuses.
 Regaining her confidence, she performs successfully, and kisses Ian after the play.
-While packing to leave, she chastises Julia for her backstabbing, ending their friendship.
+While packing to leave, she chastises Julia.

-Effie, upset with Brian breaking up with her and how Lena seems to love her friends more than her own sister, steals the Pants and loses them in Greece while visiting her grandmother.
-Bridget, Lena, Tibby, and Carmen disagree if the Pants are worth saving, so Lena travels to Greece to look for them.

-Discovering from Effie that Lena refused to take Kostas back when he visited her in Rhode Island, the other three follow with Carmen's stepdad's almost expired frequent flier miles to help search for the Pants and convince Lena to give Kostas a second chance.
-Lena sees Kostas and he says he has a place to study at the London School of Economics, but they part.
+Effie, upset with Brian and Lena, steals the pants and loses them in Greece while visiting their grandmother.
+Bridget, Lena, Tibby, and Carmen disagree that the pants are worth saving, so Lena travels to Greece to look for them.
+Discovering from Effie that Lena refused to take Kostas back when he visited her in Rhode Island, the other three follow her to help search for the pants and convince Lena to give Kostas another chance.
+Lena sees Kostas, who reveals he will be doing a master's degree at the London School of Economics, but they part.
 Later, Lena looks for Kostas on his boat and they kiss.

-Although they do not find the Pants, the summer ends in Greece with the four friends renewing their mutual commitment to each other.
+Although they do not find the pants, the summer ends in Greece with the four friends renewing their mutual commitment to each other.